-- B. Thereafter, employees are responsible for the care and maintenance of their uniforms in serviceable condition.
-To defray the cost of this responsibility, during Fiscal Year 2008, the County will provide one thousand two hundred fifty dollars (\$1,250.00) to each unit member for the procurement, care and upkeep of uniforms.
-For Fiscal Year 2009, the uniform allowance will be one thousand three hundred dollars (\$1,300.00).
-Unless otherwise noted, this allowance will be paid in July of each fiscal year and are not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
+- B. Employees are responsible for the care and maintenance of their uniforms in serviceable condition.
+To defray the cost of this responsibility, during Fiscal Year 2019, the County will provide one thousand three hundred fifty dollars (\$1,350.00) to be paid in two equal payments (one in July and one in January) to each unit member for the procurement, care and upkeep of the uniforms.
+For Fiscal Year 2020, the uniform allowance will be one thousand four hundred dollars (\$1,400.00) to be paid in two equal payments (one in July and one in January).
+Unless otherwise noted, this allowance will be paid in July of each fiscal year and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
 Uniforms damaged in the line of duty will be replaced in accordance with Departmental policy. - C. Employees who are covered by this Salary Schedule will participate in the Department's physical conditioning program when it is made available, which should be in place by January 1, 1997, unless excused from participation for valid medical reasons.
 In order to defray employee expenses associated with the program, employees covered by the Agreement will receive a physical conditioning supplement of two hundred seventy-five dollars (\$275.00) in Fiscal Year 2004.
 For Fiscal Year 2005, the physical conditioning supplement will be increased twenty-five dollars (\$25.00) to three hundred dollars (\$300.00).
 Unless otherwise noted, this supplement will be paid in July of each fiscal year and is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions or retirement or insurance benefits.